truenas/documentation/content/en/docs/initial-setup/install/tn-aws.md

 ---
-title: "TrueNAS on Amazon Web Services (AWS)"
+title: "Amazon Web Services (AWS) Deployment"
-linkTitle: "TrueNAS on AWS"
-description: "How to create a TrueNAS image and use it with Amazon Web Services"
+description: "How to create a TrueNAS image and deploy it on Amazon Web Services."
 weight: 2
 ---

-{{% pageinfo version="FreeNAS 11.2" %}}
-{{% /pageinfo %}}

 ## Process Summary